-Northern California’s Park Fire, now spanning more than 350,000 acres, has become the state’s largest wildfire on record and continues to burn.
+Northern California’s Park Fire, now spanning more than 350,000 acres, is on track to become the state’s largest wildfire on record and continues to burn.
 According to a report by climate scientist Dr. Daniel Swain for Weather West, some predict the fire, currently only 10 percent controlled, could continue until the rainy season in the fall, expanding uphill toward the Nevada border and downhill toward the Sacramento River and the Pacific Coast.

 The Park Fire is one of more than two dozen wildfires currently raging in the Western US and Western Canada.
 It allegedly began as an act of arson when a man, who was later arrested, pushed a burning vehicle down a 60-foot embankment, catching vegetation on fire in a gully along Bidwell Park, which borders the city of Chico, California, with 101,000 inhabitants.